mjstraughan/CubingHistory/docs/Other Puzzles/FTO/FTOHistory.md

 ### Ernő Rubik's Development Intent

 In Rubik's Cubic Compendium, Rubik expressed interest in developing a face turning octahedron puzzle [3].
-It appears that the smaller version, consisting of just corners and edges, was the planned starting point.
+It appears that the smaller version, consisting of just corners and centers, was the planned starting point.

 ![](img/Hardware/Rubik.png)